blin17/brianlin.net/src/markdown/index/about.md

 Hi, I'm Brian Lin.

-I worked as a Program Manager at Microsoft.
-I graduated from Cornell University with a Bachelors of Science.
+I graduated from Cornell University with a Bachelors of Science studying Information Science and Economics.
+I did research there on detecting stress in people using their speech data.
 I also studied abroad at the University of Hong Kong for a semester.

-At Cornell, I did research for Tanzeem Choudhury and Dan Cosley in the Information Science Department.
-I was also a Teaching Assistant for the Computer Science Department and I helped cofound TECH 1101, a series of seminars to help students learn how to get an internship.